 Slow Cooker Tortellini Soup

-*Since I had just finished a batch of chicken stock
+*Since I had just finished a batch of chicken stock, I used a cup of that instead of vegetable broth.

 The only major thing I will do differently is not to add the butter in that white sauce mix recipe.
 It tended to separate when reheated.
 But this was an amazing soup and David and I loved it.
 Will definitely be making again.
 Not very healthy though with all the milk/cream based yumminess.